-In 2011, Abengoa finished integrating its universal risk model, the company's chosen methodology for quantifying the risks that compose the risk management system.
+it's the universal risk model is the company's chosen methodology for quantifying the risks that compose the risk management system.

-Abengoa's universal risk model is made up of four categories, 20 sub-categories and a total of 56 principal risks for the business.
-Each these risks has an associated series of indicators that allow its probability and impact to be measured and the degree of tolerance to the risk to be defined, thus allowing for subsequent risk assessment and monitoring.
+Abengoa's universal risk model is made up of 20 categories and a total of 56 principal risks for the business.
+Each categories are agrupated in four big areas (financial risks, strategic risks, compliance risks and operations risks).